What to do if you’ve had a phishing attack

 - Contact your bank if you have a made a payment

-- This is an attack which relies on peoples natural curiosity to tempt them to follow a link.
+- This is the type of attack which relies on peoples’ natural curiosity to tempt them to follow a link.
 The best guard against this is education.

-- Ensure that you regularly update patches for operating system, software, firmware, Adobe Flash, web browsers etc
+- Ensure that you regularly update patches for operating systems, software, firmware, web browsers etc.

 - Install antivirus and anti-malware solutions and set these to regularly update and carry out regular scans.
 It is recommend that you do not rely on free versions of these.